mentalwellbeing/mentalwellbeing.github.io/_pages/self_affirmation2.md

 &nbsp;

-***These are four activities, each one lined to academic life, work/professional life, social life, and a fourth linked to health, and the instructions will change slightly for each.***
+***These are four activities, one linked to academic life, one to work/professional life, one to social life, and a fourth  to health, and the instructions will change slightly for each.***

 &nbsp;
 &nbsp;
 &nbsp;

-Choose just one area to focus on today.
-Now, for the next 10 minutes, please write continuously about what you imagined.
-Use the instructions below to help guide you through this process:
+Choose just one area to focus on today:

-1. Be as creative and imaginative as you desire.
-2. Use whatever writing style you please, but remember to imagine your ideal life in the FUTURE over the next 3 or 5 years.
-3. Do not worry about perfect grammar and spelling.
-4. Use as much detail as you want.

 &nbsp;
 &nbsp;